-Review your Automated External Defibrillator (AED) response program before a jury does
+Emergency response plan - review your Automated External Defibrillator (AED) response program

 State laws vary on which organizations are required to have an AED.
 Some of these organizations include schools, health clubs, sports clubs, gyms, day cares, dental offices, and swimming pools.
 You can learn more about organizations required to have AEDs and applicable state laws at the

 According to the American Heart Association, with an AED program, a person will be better prepared to save the life of a coworker, friend, family member or stranger.
 With a good implementation plan and proper training, one can help save more lives.

 Part of the implementation plan and proper training includes placement of an AED in an area that makes it readily accessible to anyone who may need to use it.
 The American Heart Association further outlines that effective AED programs are designed to deliver a shock to a victim within three to five minutes after the person collapses.
 Use a three-minute response time as a guideline to help you determine how many AEDs you need and where to place them.
 AEDs can be placed near elevators, cafeterias, main reception areas, in secured or restricted access areas and on walls in main corridors.